Domain basicsWhat are multiple domains?

 To give all your users an alternate email address at another domain, add the domain as a domain alias.
 Adding the domain solarmora.com as an alias to example.com, gives email@example.com another email address at firstname.lastname@example.org.

-If the domain you're adding has its own set of users, add it as an additional domain.
-Users can have email addresses and accounts at their respective domain.
-And they can collaborate internally using your Google services.
+If the domain you're adding has its own set of users, add it as an secondary domain.
+Users can have email addresses and accounts at their domain.

 Domains and organizational units are just two different ways to organize your users: You add users to a domain to give them an email address and user account.
 You add users to organizational units to give them access to different features and services.